 Offering a toolkit for students interested in running community arts groups or community performance events, this book includes:

 This second edition has been completely revised with over 25% new content to bring the book up to date with developments in both society and performance, including the rise of social media, updates in the contexts of social justice, new standards and norms in social practice, and the changing faces of funding, evaluation, and professional development.

 The book can be used as a standalone text or together with its companion volume, Community Performance: A Reader, to provide an excellent introduction to the field of community arts practice.

 "This is an excellently structured and written book which clearly gives a context for community performance whilst invigorating this theory and history with illustrations of practice which are engaging and informing.
 The book allows the reader to feel guided as they reflect on their own work or imagine and plan work for the future.
 It covers a vast amount of ground, connects distinct areas of practice, doesn’t assume a particular knowledge and places faith in the reader to develop their own knowledge through the practice of the exercises outlined in the book.
 It is a very useful, engaging book that could be returned to time and again, as people reflect and develop their own practice."

 - Caoimhe McAvinchey, Queen Mary University of London

-List of Illustrations Preface 1.
+List of Illustrations Preface to Second Edition 1.
 Introduction 2.
 Remembering histories 3.
 Setting up and running a group 4.
 Finding motivations: images, sounds, tastes, touches 5.
 Finding inspirations: stories, legends, myths 6.
 Documentation, evaluation, reporting 7.
-Building sustainability Epilogue Bibliography Index
+Building sustainability Epilogue References Index